Jonah 2 – In the Belly of the Fish

 c.
 Salvation is of the LORD: This was more than a statement of fact; it was Jonah’s triumphant declaration.
 God had saved and would save, and Jonah meant it personally.
 Jonah’s salvation is of the LORD.

 i.
 Jonah knows this in the close-up picture; he knew that his salvation is of the LORD.
-He also now knew it in the big picture; that salvation is not of a nation or a race or a language, or not of man at all.
-No, salvation is of the LORD.
+He also now knew it in the big picture; that salvation is not of a nation or a race or a language.
+Salvation is not of man at all; salvation is of the LORD.

 d.
 At the end of Jonah 2:9 it is clear that Jonah has repented, but we might wonder when did Jonah repent?
 Jonah showed several marks of true repentance.